Our Story

 Hi, my name is Audrey Dobson, and I am the founder of the Swim for Change Project.

 The idea for Swim for Change started in April of 2021 in church.
 God Spoke to me through the pastor as he said “If you’re not doing everything in your power to make a difference in this world, then you aren’t doing enough” I sat with that and decided that I was capable of doing so much more than I was.
 Over the next few weeks, the idea of Swim for Change was born.
 God gave me this mission, and he was with me every step of the planning process.
-By God’s grace Eibi Duarte was brought into my life through Silver Bear Swim School.
+By God’s grace Eibi Duarte was brought into my life.
 Eibi is an incredible woman from Guatemala.
 She met with me and we began brainstorming on how we could make this dream a reality.
 She contacted her family in Guatemala, while I raised funds.
 Together, with the help of her cousin Paola Villatoro, and many donors and volunteers, we were able to raise over $14,000 and on September 25, 2021 we were off to La Antigua Guatemala!

 In Guatemala we were able to work with a group of girls who were in a group home.
 All of the children we worked with were victims of sexual abuse.
 We were able to teach 50 girls ages 3-17 how to swim.
 We fed the children and volunteers for a week, and we learned their stories.
 These children have not had privileged lives.
 I soon realized we were doing so much more than just teaching some kids how to hold their breath and kick, we were teaching these children that they can trust others for the first time in their lives.
 We gave them confidence in themselves, and showed them that they have value and they are cared about.
 To say these children made an impact on me is an understatement.